-- The project title:
+- The Project Title:

 - Applicant/Institution:

 - Street Address/City/State/ZIP:

 - Postal Address:

 - Lead PI name, telephone number, email:

 - Administrative Point of Contact name, telephone number, email:

-- FOA Number: DE-FOA-0002722
+- FOA Number: DE-FOA-0002902

-- DOE/SC Program Office: Advanced Scientific Computing Research (ASCR)
+- DOE/SC Program Office:

-- DOE/SC Program Office Technical Contact: Dr. Steven L. Lee
+- DOE/SC Program Office Technical Contact:

-- PAMS Pre-application tracking number:
+- PAMS Preproposal tracking number:

+- Research area or areas as identified in Section I of this FOA:

 Important Instructions to the Sponsored Research Office of Submitting Institutions: SC requires that you create one single machine-readable PDF file that contains the DOE Title Page, project narrative, all required appendices, and other attachments.
 This single PDF file may not be scanned from a printed document and must be attached in Field 8 on the Grants.gov form.
 This must be a plain PDF file consisting of text, numbers, and images without editable fields, signatures, passwords, redactions, or other advanced features available in some PDF-compatible software.
 Do not use PDF portfolios or binders.
 The research narrative will be read by SC staff using the full version of Adobe Acrobat: Please ensure that the narrative is readable in Acrobat.
 If combining multiple files into one research narrative, ensure that a PDF portfolio or binder is not created.
 If creating PDF files using any software other than Adobe Acrobat, please use a "Print to PDF" or equivalent process to ensure that all content is visible in the research narrative.
 Once a research narrative has been assembled, please submit the combined research narrative file through a "Print to PDF" or equivalent process to ensure that all content is visible in one PDF file that can be viewed in Adobe Acrobat.
 Do not attach any of the appendices listed in this paragraph separately in any other field in Grants.gov.
 If you do, these additional attachments will not become part of the application in PAMS.

-TITLE PAGE SUPPLEMENT FOR MULTI-INSTITUTION APPLICATIONS (PART OF PROJECT NARRATIVE ATTACHED TO FIELD 8 ON THE FORM)
+TITLE PAGE SUPPLEMENT FOR COLLABORATIVE APPLICATIONS (PART OF PROJECT NARRATIVE ATTACHED TO FIELD 8 ON THE FORM)

-If a multi-institutional team is submitting an application, provide the following information on a separate page as a supplement to the title page.
+If a multi-institutional team is submitting collaborative applications, provide the following information on a separate page as a supplement to the title page.
 This page will not count toward the project narrative page limitation.

-- List all institutions by name with each institution's PI on the same line. - Indicate the lead PI who will be the point of contact and coordinator for the combined research activity. - Provide a statement explaining the leadership structure of the team. - Include a description of each institution's facilities, equipment, and resources that will be made available to the team. - Explain how students and early-stage researchers will be trained and mentored by senior researchers. - Include a table modeled on the following chart providing summary budget information from all institutions.
+- List all institutions by name with each institution's PI on the same line. - Indicate the lead PI who will be the point of contact and coordinator for the combined research activity. - Provide a statement explaining the leadership structure of the team. - Include a description of each institution's facilities, equipment, and resources that will be made available to the team. - If applicable, explain how students and early-stage researchers will be trained and mentored by senior researchers. - Include a table modeled on the following chart providing summary budget information from all institutions.
 Provide the total costs of the budget request in each year for each institution and totals for all rows and columns.

+Collaborative Application Information

-Names Institution Year 1 Year 2 Year 3 Total
+Names Institution Year 1 Budget Year 2 Budget Year 3 Budget Year 5 Budget Total Budget

-Budget Budget Budget Budget
+Lead

-Lead PI
+PI

 Co-PI

 Co-PI

 Co-PI

-Example of Application Information budget table (\$ in thousands)
+Example budget table (\$ in thousands)